Call for Papers

 The conference fee (or membership fee) includes welcome reception, registration, access to plenary and parallel sessions, various educational documents and gifts, coffee breaks, cocktail party (Saturday evening), etc.

-To stay up-to-date on conference news, we recommend you keep an eye on our website or our TESOL France Facebook page, LinkedIn or Instagram.
+To stay up-to-date on conference news, we recommend you keep an eye on our website or our TESOL France Facebook page or LinkedIn .

 TESOL FRANCE